iTwin/itwinjs-core/docs/ui/learning/index.md

 ## React version requirements

-iModel.js UI is compatible with React 16.4 and later
+iModel.js UI is compatible with React 16.8 and later.

 ## Library Organization